For over 65 years, Carvin has been building high-quality

 Today, Carvin operates an 80,000 square foot facility in San

 Diego, and employs over 100 people.
-There are
+There is a

 from a wide selection of pro audio equipment, amplifiers,